Effective Brauer-Siegel on some curves in $Y(1)^n$: Introduction

-Let us set, for $\tau$ as above, $D_\tau$ to be the discriminant of the quadratic polynomial over $\Q$ that has $\tau$ as a root.
-Also classical in this case, see for example \cite{cmseminar}, is the fact that the class number $h(D_\tau)$ of the field $\Q(\tau)$ is equal to $[\Q(\tau,j(\tau)):\Q]$.
-We can thus rephrase \Cref{siegelogthm} in the following format:
+Let us set, for $\tau$ as above, $D_\tau$ to be the discriminant of the primitive quadratic polynomial with coefficients in $\Z$ that has $\tau$ as a root.
+Also classical in this case, see for example \cite{cmseminar}, is the fact that the class number of the order $\End(E_{j(\tau)})$ is equal to $[\Q(\tau,j(\tau)):\Q(\tau)]=[\Q(j(\tau)):\Q]$.
+We can thus rephrase \Cref{siegelogthm} in the following format: \begin{theorem}[Siegel's Theorem V. $2$] Given $\epsilon>0$ there exists a constant $c(\epsilon)>0$ such that for all imaginary quadratic $\tau \in \mathbb{H}$ we have